 This was popular for a while under the guise that the cause of psychosis was “refrigerator mothers.”
 We found that there was some truth to emotional problems that resulted from early life experience; we now refer to this as attachment theory.

-The idea that lack of love or poor mothering skills was primarily the cause of serious mental illness has been largely discarded.
+The idea that a lack of love or poor mothering skills was primarily the cause of serious mental illness has been largely discarded.
 We now think that there is such a thing as “good enough” parenting.
 Do a halfway good job and your child should turn out fine.
-Abuse or neglect can increase the risk of mental or emotional problems but risk, is not result.
+Abuse or neglect can increase the risk of mental or emotional problems but risk is not result.

 One new area of study is the role of “complex trauma.”
 A number of traumas or ongoing trauma change the brain in ways that are different from what we were looking for in the past.
 This complex trauma can cause more problems than the sum of its parts.
 More on Complex Trauma in some upcoming posts.

 4. It is just the way they are

 There was a school of thought, back when the psychologists seem to offer us answers to all these issues, that mental illness was the result of “personality factors.”
 Again some truth here, but in my view, not nearly the whole story.

-Some children are born “fussy” they are hard to sooth, cry a lot and get on their parent’s nerves.
+Some children are born “fussy” they are hard to soothe, cry a lot, and get on their parent’s nerves.
 Those kids may have a fussy temperament or they may have a physical illness.
 Either way, fussy kids get less care or upset the parents.
 Maybe the stressed parents yell at the child more.
 Their life experiences are different from the “naturally happy child.”